Cameron Cook

-Cameron Cook (born 16 August 2001) is an Australian professional soccer player who plays as a goalkeeper for Perth Glory.
+Cameron Cook (born 16 August 2001) is an Australian professional soccer player who last played as a goalkeeper for Perth Glory.
 He made his professional debut in a FFA Cup playoff match against Melbourne Victory on 24 November 2021.

 Perth Glory

 On 7 December 2021, Cook made his A-league debut in a 3-0 win against Melbourne Victory and became the first player born in Alice Springs to play in the A-league.

 International career

 In June 2023, he took part in the Maurice Revello Tournament in France with Australia.